itemis/itemis-blog/DebugNoXbase.md

 }
 ```

 For debugging this is not sufficient.
-We have no information which elements of the generated code map back to which elements in the source model.
-Nor do we have information which parts of the generated code are interesting for debugging and which are no. This is where the [Tracing Code Generation](https://typefox.io/generate-traced-code-with-xtext) comes into place that was introduced in [Xtext 2.12](https://www.eclipse.org/Xtext/releasenotes.html#/releasenotes/2017/05/25/version-2-12-0) and extended with debugging features in [Xtext 2.13 ](https://www.eclipse.org/Xtext/releasenotes.html#/releasenotes/2017/10/20/version-2-13-0).
+We have no information which element of the generated code maps back to which elements in the source model.
+Nor do we have information which parts of the generated code are interesting for debugging and which are not.
+This is where the [Tracing Code Generation](https://typefox.io/generate-traced-code-with-xtext) comes into place.
+It was introduced in [Xtext 2.12](https://www.eclipse.org/Xtext/releasenotes.html#/releasenotes/2017/05/25/version-2-12-0) and extended with debugging features in [Xtext 2.13 ](https://www.eclipse.org/Xtext/releasenotes.html#/releasenotes/2017/10/20/version-2-13-0).

 We first add a `TracedAccessors` extension to our generator